khanalankitt/Result_Scraper/README.md

-This script scrapes the result from the IOST result webpage and writes them into the file.
+This script scrapes the result from the IOST result webpage and writes them in result.txt file.

 <h1>Usage</h1> <br/>